More Wells Fargo workers allege retaliation for whistleblowing

 That's according to a new filing by Wells Fargo (WFC), which disclosed claims of "retaliation" by ex-employees.

 Wells Fargo has been at the center of a number of scandals over the past year.
-This filing addresses two in particular -- when the bank forced thousands of customers into car insurance they didn't need and when it wrongly charged homebuyers to lock in mortgage rates.
+This filing addresses two in particular -- when the bank forced thousands of customers into car insurance they didn't need, and when it wrongly charged homebuyers to lock in mortgage rates.

 Wells Fargo said on Friday that one former employee "has alleged retaliation for raising concerns regarding automobile lending practices."